lizariasc/the-note-taker/README.md

 # The Note Taker

 ## Description
   An application called The Note Taker that can be used to write, save and delete notes.
-This application uses an Express.js back end.
-Also, it saves and retrieves note data from a JSON file.
+This application saves and retrieves note data from a JSON file and it uses an Express.js back-end.

 ## License
 ![license](https://img.shields.io/badge/license-MIT-brightgreen)